Product and coproduct in string topology: Equivalence of the new and old definitions

 which finishes the definition of the coproduct.

-We have here given an explicit tubular neighborhood of $F_{(0,1)}$ inside $ \Lambda\times (0,1)$ and Lemma~\ref{lem:GHhtpy} shows that the retraction map $k_{GH}$ associated to this tubular neighborhood is homotopic to the map $R_{GH}$ used in our definition of the coproduct.
+We have here given an explicit tubular neighborhood of $\F_{(0,1)}$ inside $ \Lambda\times (0,1)$ and Lemma~\ref{lem:GHhtpy} shows that the retraction map $k_{\GH}$ associated to this tubular neighborhood is homotopic to the map $R_{\GH}$ used in our definition of the coproduct, and the Thom classes are compatible, in both cases coming from the Thom class $\tau_M$ of the tangent bundle.
 We thus have chain homotopic maps

-Now the definition of $R_{GH}$ does not need a tubular neighborhood and is well-defined also when $\alpha=0$.
-This provides a different proof that the limit as $\alpha$ tends to 0 exists, already on the chain level using the map $R_{GH}$.
+Now the definition of $R_{\GH}$ does not need a tubular neighborhood and is well-defined also when $\alpha=0$.
+This provides a different proof that the limit as $\alpha$ tends to 0 exists, already on the chain level using the map $R_{\GH}$.
 At the same time it shows that our definition of the coproduct agrees in homology with that of \cite{GorHin}. \end{proof}

 The cohomology product is defined in \cite{GorHin} using a slightly different sequence of maps than the dual of the above maps, to avoid complications with taking limits.
 As we do not need to take limits with our new definition, it is now easier to show that this other construction is indeed the dual of the coproduct $\vee$.